OpenTreeOfLife/reference-taxonomy/doc/method/method-intro.md

     in S' that cannot be aligned to S.
  2. A _merge_ step that creates the union, U = S + S', by adding to S the unaligned taxa from S'.
-The attachment position of unaligned nodes from step 1 is is determined from nearby aligned nodes, most often either as an _graft_ or a _insertion_.
+The attachment position of unaligned nodes from step 1 is is determined from nearby aligned nodes, either as a _graft_ or a _insertion_.
 Examples of these two cases are given in [point to figure(s)].